designing effective rooftop fall protection systems

 When a parapet is under 42” and rooftop work is expected to occur within 6 feet of the roof edge, safety & tie-off anchors are needed.

 Once you’ve reviewed these factors, it’s time to create a design.
-You should separate all the roof plan into a new document to begin the design process.
+Create a new document for the roof plan to initiate the design process.
 If the different roof elevations aren’t on one document, they need to be merged.
-Have any relevant documents such as the roof details, elevations, landscape if applicable to the roof, isometrics, overall building section and any other plans that would impact the roof.
+Have any relevant documents, such as the roof details, elevations, landscape, if applicable to the roof, isometrics, overall building section and any other plans that would impact the roof.

 Fall Protection Design Tutorial

 Here’s the document I’ve prepared for the tutorial.
 This building only wanted fall protection, no window washing or facade maintenance.
-And before I start, I need to put out the disclaimer that this should be done by a professional.
-I’ve put my contact information in the description and me or a separate regional designer can prepare an OSHA compliant design.
+Before I begin, I must issue a disclaimer that a professional should perform this task.
+I’ve put my contact information in the description, and I or a separate regional designer can prepare an OSHA-compliant design.

-This brief tutorial is just going to go over the basics of how fall protection design operates.
+This brief tutorial will cover the basics of how fall protection design operates.

 Fall Restraint Requirements